nextgenusfs/amptk/README.md

 And then you can use the `ufits taxonomy` command to assign taxonomy to your OTUs as well as append them to your OTU table as follows:

 ```
-ufits taxonomy -i data.filtered.otus.fa -m utax -d UNITE.utax.udb --append taxonomy
+ufits taxonomy -i data.filtered.otus.fa -m utax -d UNITE.utax.udb --append_taxonomy
 ```

 ####Dependencies####
+* Python 2
+* Biopython
+* USEARCH8 (to use UTAX you will need at least version 8.1.1756)

-python, biopython, USEARCH8 (accessible in PATH; alternatively you can pass in the variable `-u /path/to/usearch8` to scripts requiring USEARCH8).
+Python and USEARCH need to accessible in PATH; alternatively you can pass in the variable `-u /path/to/usearch8` to scripts requiring USEARCH8.
 In order to draw a heatmap using `ufits.py heatmap` you will need to have the following python libraries installed: `matplotlib, pandas, numpy`.
 They can be installed with pip, i.e. `pip install matplotlib pandas numpy`.